rizafahmi/ex_video/README.md

 What interesting is in Application tab.
 Let say we have one bad request that takes too long, query too much then the database pool died.
 Then what happen?
 When one process died, it will replaced by new one, thanks to Supervisor and OTP.
 But this OTP topic for another meetup.
 You can sponsor me again next month to talk about this :) Let’s emulate this scenario.
 It’s dead, then comes up live again with new processes, as you can see the new processes id.
 Sure, the client will need to reconnect with the database pool.
 But the system is still up and our system can normally run again in no time.

-There is the quote about Skynet:
-“If you have to build skynet, killer artificial intelligent from Terminator movies, I would use Erlang and Erlang VM.
-Mostly because it’s unkillable and keep coming back!”
-Simon St.Laurent from MostlyErlang Podcast

-Shall we continue, or you want me to kill everything like Terminator? :)
+Shall we continue, or you want me to kill this Terminator processes? :)

 ## Video Feature